temporalio/documentation/docs/concepts/what-is-a-schedule.md

 ### Spec

 The Schedule Spec describes when the Action is taken.
-There are two types of Schedule Spec:
+There are two kinds of Schedule Spec:

 - A simple interval, like "every 30 minutes" (aligned to start at the Unix epoch, and optionally including a phase offset).
 - A calendar-based expression, similar to the "cron expressions" supported by lots of software, including the older Temporal Cron feature.

-There are multiple representations of these two types, depending on which interface or SDK you're using, but they all support the same features.
+These two kinds have multiple representations, depending on the interface or SDK you're using, but they all support the same features.

-In tctl, for example, intervals are given as a string like `45m` to mean every 45 minutes, or `6h/5h` to mean every 6 hours, but at the start of the 5th hour within each period.
+In tctl, for example, an interval is specified as a string like `45m` to mean every 45 minutes, or `6h/5h` to mean every 6 hours but at the start of the fifth hour within each period.

-In tctl, calendar expressions can be given as either a traditional cron string with five (or six or seven) positional fields, or as JSON with named fields:
+In tctl, a calendar expression can be specified as either a traditional cron string with five (or six or seven) positional fields, or as JSON with named fields:

 ```json
 {